pavlesav/ComputationalModellingSocialSystems2025/README.md

   - Exercise 1: **25% of final grade**.
 Deadline: 14.05.2022 23:59
   - Exercise 1: **25% of final grade**.
 Deadline: 28.05.2022 23:59

-- Final group project in groups of **four students**.
+- Final group project is done in groups of **four students**.
 Projects are linked to two evaluations:
   - Participation in poster presentation sessions: **25% of final grade**
   - Project final report (include the implementation of behavior in your model - in math or code): **25% of final grade**